GaetanCheyrou/GaetanCheyrou/README.md

 <h1 align="center">Hi 👋, I'm Gaetan Cheyrou.</h1>
 <h3 align="center">A passionate developer from France.</h3>
 <p>
-    - 🔭 I am currently working in the Web Agency
-  <a href="https://agencecantou.fr/">"Cantou"</a> located in Aveyron.<br />
+  - 🔭 I am currently working in the Web Agency <a href="https://agencecantou.fr/">"Cantou"</a> located in Aveyron.<br />
   - 🌱 I am currently studying at O'clock. <br />
-  - 👨‍💻 All of my projects are available
-  : being created. <br />
+  - 👨‍💻 All of my projects are available: being created. <br />
   - 💬 About me : I am a former automation technician who converted to web development. <br />
   - 📫 How to reach me: gaetancheyrou@gmail.com. <br />
 </p>